 · Monovision is another popular way to correct presbyopia with contact lenses.
 With this method, one eye is fitted with a contact lens for distance vision, while the other eye is fit for close vision.
 The brain, being a remarkably adaptable organ, is then able to determine which eye to use for which task.

-For more information about Presbyopia and how it's treated, contact Dr. Douglas Inns at Eye Trends in The Woodlands, Texas.
+For more information about Presbyopia and how it's treated, contact our eye doctors at Eye Trends in The Woodlands, Texas.